Simyon264/Obot-ma/README.md

 4. Type in your bot token.
 5. You are done!

+## Launch options
+Wanna disable the console?
+Or have no colours?
+Well, we have launch options!
+`npm start` will launch the option `logconsole` enabled.
+But I will first tell you what we have:
+- `noconsole` - Disables all console output.
+- `debug` - Will output debug messages to the console.
+- `nowrite` - Disables log file writting. *NOTE:* `logconsole` will override this for it's writes.
+- `logconsole` - Writes all console output into the log file.
+- `showfilestart` - Shows the file start.
+- `nocolour` - Disables colour in the console.

+To enable one of these just have it in the args when starting the bot.
+So:
+`node bot.js [launch options]`
+These have to be seperated by spaces.
+So if we would want to disable colour and have all debug output put into the console we would do:
+`node bot.js nocolour debug`

 ## Making a new command or eventhandler.
 Have you ever wanted to make a new command or something similar?
 Read the instructions below.